telerik/blazor-docs/components/grid/virtual-scrolling.md

 * [Hierarchy]({%slug components/grid/features/hierarchy%}) is not supported.
 * [Grouping]({%slug components/grid/features/grouping%}) is not supported.
 * [Multiple Selection]({%slug components/grid/selection/multiple%}) is not fully supported.
 Selecting all items from the header checkbox can select only the currently rendered page of records.
+* The `Data` of the grid must contain more items than the `PageSize` in order for the virtual scrolling feature to work.
+You can work around this with something similar to `ScrollMode="@(DataCollection.Count() > 30 ?
+GridScrollMode.Virtual : GridScrollMode.Scrollable)"`

 ## See Also